Atkinson's hat trick leads Blue Jackets past Hurricanes 4-1

 Atkinson completed his fifth career hat trick 3:58 later on a power play with a shot from the top of the faceoff circle to the left of Darling, increasing Columbus' lead to 4-1.
 Atkinson has six of his team-high 12 goals in the last four games.

+"He's an easy guy to put on the ice right now," Shaw said.
+"He's not just scoring, he's a big part of our penalty kill as well."

-Panarin assisted on all three of Atkinson's goals and leads the Blue Jackets with 16 assists and 21 points.
-Pierre-Luc Dubois added two assists for Columbus, which played penalty-free hockey for the first 34 minutes.
+Panarin leads the Blue Jackets with 16 assists and 21 points.
+Atkinson has 20 points, and Dubois is next with 17 for Columbus, which played penalty-free hockey for the first 34 minutes.

 Bobrovsky preserved the three-goal lead by stopping Jordan Martinook on a breakaway while Carolina was short-handed early in the third period.
 Later, Dougie Hamilton clanged a shot off the far post behind Bobrovsky.